mritools/fast_upfirdn/README.md

-**upsampled and downsampled convolutions on the CPU and GPU**
+# separable n-dimensional convolution using CuPy

-The core functionality implemented here is an equivalent of scipy.signal.upfirdn but with support for both CPU (via NumPy) and GPU (via CuPy) computations.
+The core low-level function implemented here is an equivalent of scipy.signal.upfirdn but with support for both CPU (via NumPy) and GPU (via CuPy).

 This function can be used to implement a wide variety of separable convolution-based filtering operations on n-dimensional arrays.